Regret-Based Federated Causal Discovery with Unknown Interventions: Discussion and Conclusion

-In the main body of this work, we focused on structural interventions, as they represent the most challenging and informative setting for federated causal discovery.
-Nevertheless, I-PERI is also sound in the absence of structural interventions, including settings with purely observational data or parametric interventions only.
-When client data contain exclusively parametric interventions or no interventions at all, I-PERI reduces to recovering the CPDAG of the union of the client DAGs.
+This work addresses a key limitation of existing FCD methods by relaxing the common assumption that all clients share an identical causal model and experience no interventions.
+By explicitly accounting for unknown client-level interventions, our approach better reflects the heterogeneity encountered in real-world federated environments, such as multi-center clinical studies or distributed organizational data systems.
+A central insight of this paper is that client heterogeneity induced by interventions can be leveraged rather than ignored.
+While such heterogeneity is often viewed as a complication in federated learning, I-PERI exploits intervention-induced structural differences across clients to orient additional edges beyond what is identifiable from purely observational data.
+This results in a strictly tighter equivalence class, captured by the proposed $\mathbf{\interventions}$-MEC.
+Furthermore, I-PERI enforces privacy by design, through restricted information sharing and server-side aggregation.
+This bottom-up approach offers a favorable trade-off between privacy, computational efficiency, and statistical power, though it may not provide the same formal guarantees as cryptographic methods in adversarial settings.
+In the main body of this work, we focused on structural interventions; nevertheless, I-PERI is also sound in settings with purely observational data or parametric interventions only.
+When client data contains exclusively parametric interventions or no interventions at all, I-PERI reduces to recovering the CPDAG common to all clients.
 In this case, parametric interventions and purely observational data are treated equivalently by the algorithm, as they do not alter the underlying causal structure.
-Consequently, no additional edge orientations beyond those identifiable from observational data can be inferred at the server level.
-The intuition is straightforward.
-If one client observes purely observational data while another client applies a parametric intervention, both datasets are generated from the same causal DAG, differing only in the functional parameters or noise distributions.
-As a result, each client can locally identify the same equivalence class, and aggregating this information at the server level yields the standard CPDAG of the union graph, without further refinement.
+Consequently, no additional edge orientations beyond those identifiable from observational data can be inferred at the server-level.
+The intuition is straightforward: if one client holds purely observational data while another client applies a parametric intervention, both datasets are generated from the same causal DAG, differing only in the functional parameters or noise distributions.
+As a result, each client can locally identify the same equivalence class, and aggregating this information at the server-level yields the standard CPDAG of the underlying DAG.
+Despite these advantages, this work has several limitations.
+The accuracy of I-PERI strongly hinges on the accuracy of the CPDAG learned at the client-level.
+If clients cannot reliably recover their local CPDAGs, the performance of I-PERI may degrade.
+Any additional erroneous orientation will be reflected in the final $\mathbf{\interventions}$-CPDAG learned at the server-level.
+Moreover, our theoretical analysis relies on standard assumptions in causal discovery, including causal sufficiency, no selection bias, and faithfulness.
+These assumptions may be violated in real-world settings.
+Extending the proposed framework to settings with latent variables, selection bias, or weaker assumptions remains an important direction for future research.